StellarSand/privacy-settings/Privacy Settings/Android-13.md

 # <img src="../icons/android.svg" width="42" align="bottom"> Android 13 Privacy Settings

+> [!WARNING]
+> Support for Android 13 has officially ended on Mar 02, 2026.
+<br>To ensure your device's security, please upgrade to the latest Android version.

 Go to Settings

 **The actual location of the settings might differ from device to device.
 The following are according to stock android.**